Arts and Crafts Fair 2026

 Space Allocation

 Map of the Fair.
 Participants should indicate a booth location on their application and we will do our best to honor all requests.
-We make sure not to place participants selling the same items next to each other.

 Schedule